 When life is hard, you can give up.
 But Richard came out of the other side determined and ready to fight for his future.

 We grew accepting the block, the lifestyle and everything that came with it as normal, but it wasn’t

 Growing up all the kids had on the estate was a park with one swing and a broken seesaw.
 The youth clubs were shut all the time.
 We had no one teach us about life, or take us on trips.
 There were no programs, or anything interesting to keep kids off the street.

 The police always thought we were up to something, even when we weren’t.
 The first time I got stopped was when I was riding my bike from the shop.
 A police man starting running and yelling ‘I see three males’, I was by myself and didn’t think nothing of it.

 Then I was dragged of my bike and asked a lot of questions which sounded more like accusations.
 I found out I was a minority and I wasn’t sure how to feel about it.
 We feel as if we were judged left, right and centre.
 If you’re black or Asian you’re considered a minority who will not make it to 30.

 I found out that kids don’t play with toys anymore, but with guns, knives and people’s lives.

-A gangs is what we were referred to, but I saw them as family – as my brothers and sisters.
+A gang is what we were referred as, but I saw them as family – as my brothers and sisters.
 I felt no one cared about me or helped me as much as they did.
 What we went through, we all went through.
 I didn’t feel I could speak to anyone but my brothers, they were all I trusted and all I knew.

 But family, loyalty and love were all illusion, they never really existed.
 They just made me think that.